CharlesCardot/SponsorBlockStats/README.md

 ## Goals

-The main purpose of this repo was to familiarize myself with the Pandas python library and to get some experience with interactive plots in Matplotlib.
-Additionally, I wanted to create some tools for feature engineering that could potentially be used in a future data science project.
+The main purpose of this project was to familiarize myself with the Pandas python library and test out interactive plots in Matplotlib.
+Additionally, I wanted to create some tools for feature engineering that could be used in a future data science project.

 ## SponsorBlock